 Apply for Residency Training

-Applicants are strongly encouraged to have their applications completed (included letters of recommendation) by September 14th.
+- Applicants are strongly encouraged to have their applications completed (including letters of recommendation) by the day ERAS opens for programs to review applicants.

-Letters of recommendation from any specialty are allowed; we encourage applicants to have at least 2 LOR’s from Pathologists.
+- Letters of recommendation from any specialty are accepted.
+We encourage applicants to have at least 2 of their letters be from pathologists.

-We do not have any specific USMLE “cut offs”.
+- We do not have any specific cut offs for test scores or GPA.

 Terms and Conditions of Employment